jonjonlarson/Barbershop-Landing-Page/README.md

 ## Coding

 A bit of fun with pseudo-elements and absolute positioning.
-I used some new GSAP 3 features with ScrollMagic JS library.
+I used some new GSAP 3 features with ScrollTrigger plugin.

 ##

 ![Website screen](https://raw.githubusercontent.com/cirocki/Barbershop-Landing-Page/master/src/img/Sweeney%20Todd%20Barber%20Website.jpg)